-- Genetic dispositions with abnormalities in innate immunity (these concern the antimicrobial peptide cathelicidin and its activator kallikrein 5), accompanying vascular dysfunction is considered the most likely cause.
-From this, a vicious circle is recruited from dermal damage, vasodilatation, vascular damage and inflammatory tissue reaction.
+- Genetic dispositions with abnormalities in innate immunity (these involve the antimicrobial peptide cathelicidin and its activator kallikrein 5), concomitant vascular dysfunction is considered the most likely cause.
+This recruits a vicious circle of dermal damage, vasodilatation, vascular damage and inflammatory tissue reaction.

-- The influence of Helicobacter pylori is controversially discussed.
+- Controversially, the influence of Helicobacter pylori is discussed.

-- The etiopathogenetic role of Demodex folliculorum (the hair follicle mite) in the development of papulo-pustular rosacea is still openly discussed.
+- The etiopathogenetic role of Demodex folliculorum (the hair follicle mite) in the development of papulo-pustular rosacea is still an open debate.
 To what extent the good therapeutic effect of local antiscabiosa (1% ivermectin cream) correlates with this finding remains open at present.

 ManifestationThis section has been translated automatically.